whoskanji/whoskanji.github.io/README.md

 # Just a repo where I mess around with code.

 # Notes
-  This repo only works on Zebra.
-I specifically made it for Zebra, so if you don't have it, well then you probably won't have luck adding it to your sources.
+  This repo works on most package managers, but Cydia continuously has an update loop.
+I am too lazy to fix the issue.
+So if you have Zebra, Sileo, or Installer.
+Just add my repo to those, or just install it on Cydia and just block the updates.